rax-incubate/gcp-image-processing-example-app/Readme.md

   for s in "search=FLUSH" "search=Cookies" "sentiment=positive" "sentiment=negative" "entity_name=swimming" "entity_name=dynamite" "entity_type=location"; do echo $uri/?$s; done
   ```

   * If we need more images.
 This has 900+ images.
 You can test with all but your cost may go up a bit.
 Note, you might see some errors with concurrency here.
-BQ supports 100 concurrent INSERT statements and so anything above fails.
-This can be fixed using retries in code and exponetial back-off execution pattern or batching INSERTS.
-This has not been implemented in this code.
+BQ supports 100 concurrent INSERT statements and so anything above will fail unless you queue them in code.
+The code does do some retries to avoid this but it won't work in all cases.
 The limit for DMLs like DELETE is 20 as well.
   ```
   gsutil -q cp -c gs://calvin.tty0.me/calvin-{6,7,8}{0..9}{0..9}.png  gs://calvin-images/
   ```